TDRGVR/Architotem-ES/README.md

 1. Renamed the addon to **ArchiTotem-TurtleWoW** to reflect all customization and adaptation work.
 2. Fixed a bug where the totem icon was activated even if the player hadn't learned it.
-3. Fixed a Lua compatibility issue by replacing `string.match` with `string.find`, resolving errors on some clients.
-4. Improved multilanguage support (ES/BR/EN).
+3. Improved multilanguage support (ES/BR/EN).
-5. Minor UI fixes and cooldown display improvements.
+4. Minor UI fixes and cooldown display improvements.
-6. **New feature:** Added **"Call All Totems"** functionality to summon Earth, Fire, Water, and Air totems in one click.
+5. **New feature:** Added **"Call All Totems"** functionality to summon Earth, Fire, Water, and Air totems in one click.

 ## Pasos de instalación